AdaCore/spark2014/lrm/source/names-and-expressions.rst

 The ``attribute_designator`` Access is not allowed in |SPARK|.

+.. todo::  Are there any other language defined attributes which will not be supported?

+.. todo::  What do we do about Gnat defined attributes, a useful one is:
       For a prefix X that denotes an object, the GNAT-defined attribute ``X'Valid_Scalars`` is defined in |SPARK|.
       This Boolean-valued attribute is equal to the conjunction of the ``Valid`` attributes of all of the scalar parts of X.

       [If X has no volatile parts, ``X'Valid_Scalars`` implies that each scalar subcomponent of X has a value belonging to its subtype.
 Unlike the Ada-defined ``Valid`` attribute, the ``Valid_Scalars`` attribute is defined for all objects, not just scalar objects.]

+      Perhaps we should list which ones are supported in an appendix?
+      Or should they be part of the main language definition?

+      It would be possible to use such attributes in assertion expressions but not generally in Ada code in a non-Gnat compiler.

 User-Defined References